-Stream processing is mostly used with big data-related applications rather than high performance computing applications.
-In the big data domain, the most prominent and well-known stream processing engines are Apache Flink, Apache Storm and Apache Spark.
-These stream processing engines have been used by many application developers and researchers to implement applications.
-Twister2-Streaming is another framework developed by the authors for the same purpose.
-It can leverage high performance networks and optimized collective operations present in HPC systems for better performance.
-Twister2 provides the core functionality of the mainstream stream processing systems.

-The programming model in Apache Storm is more flexible than most of the other stream processing frameworks due to the lower-level abstraction in its API.
-This was one of the core features in Apache Storm until the release of version 2.0.0.
-Still, the user has the capability of developing applications and writing custom APIs on top of the core API.
+Stream processing is majorly involved with big-data related applications rather than traditional high-performance computing applications.
+In the big-data domain, the most prominent and well-known stream processing engines are Apache Flink, Apache Storm and Apache Spark.
+These stream processing engines have been used by many application developers and researchers to implement streaming applications.
+Twister2-Streaming is another framework developed by the authors for the same purpose, to apply knowledge gained from the HPC community to provide better performance numbers for stream processing.
+In our framework, we also provide most of the core functionality provided by these state of the art stream processing systems.
+The programming model in Apache Storm is very flexible than most of the other stream processing frameworks due to the lower-level abstraction in the API.
+This was one of the core features in Apache Storm until the release 2.0.0.
+But still, the user has the capability of developing applications and writing custom APIs on top of the core API.
 In Apache Spark and Apache Flink, the programming model has been designed on top of a high-level abstraction.
 This allows the user to develop applications much faster.
-It also adds a certain level of restriction in application development, which in turn results in lower efficiencies.
+This also adds a certain level of restriction in application development, which in turn results in lower efficiencies.
 In Apache Spark, the only way to write a dataflow model is to use a high level API abstraction.
-Twister2 provides many levels of programming abstractions for user to choose from in order to develop their applications efficiently in terms of usability and performance.
+In Twister2, adopting both programming styles, like Apache Storm, we provide both levels of programming abstractions.